Having someone s physical company might not be enough to get rid of feelings

-feelings of loneliness and isolation.
-It is argued that feeling
+of loneliness and isolation.
+It is argued that feeling understood is sometimes

-fight through them and solve them.
-It requires mutual effort and
+through them and solve them.
+It requires mutual effort and willingness to

 Signs Of A Red Flag

-there are certain signs to look out for which might make that individual
+are certain signs to look out for which might make that individual or their

-problem exists.
-You might confront them with your problems and concerns
+exists.
+You might confront them with your problems and concerns and they might

 not true’.
 There won t be anything to work towards if there is a refusal